ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 This blog post is the start of a series on how to work with client certificates in Azure API Management.
 In the series, I'll cover both the validation of client certificates in API Management and how to connect to backends using client certificates.

 While Azure's official documentation provides excellent guidance on setting up client certificates via the Azure Portal, this series takes it a step further.
-We'll dive into utilizing Bicep for Infrastructure as Code (IaC) and other essential tools to automate the entire deployment process.
+We'll dive into utilizing Bicep for Infrastructure as Code (IaC) and other essential tools, like the Azure CLI, to automate the entire deployment process.

 Topics covered in this series: